Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 # Infinities.

-* Ratios :
+* Ratios
 Sequence =(SUM(A:C)) is derived upon the calculation {(((1.5578+0.102414319819447)*0.95)+1.5578)}.
-And is a fixed aspect.
-Which should not be adjusted.
+This is a fixed aspect which should not be adjusted.

-* Approaching Inifinities :
+* Approaching Infinity
-If we move away from the idea of 'Infinite' being an etheral aspect.
+If we move away from the idea of 'Inifinity' being an etheral aspect.
 And instead understand it as an attribute of something.
-We can begin to use this as a 'calculation complex' The attributes derived In the Inifinities XLS are used to generate, ' Negative or Positive' Power ratio's.
-Which we can then assign to Lambda based equations.
+We can begin to use infinitie, as a 'calculation complex'.
+Leading to the attributues created within the 'Inifinities XLS'.
+Which are  functions of either ' Negative or Positive' Power ratio's, which we can then assign to Lambda based equations.

 # Lambda_Sequencer_in_Multiplication : Base Equation.